ekanite/ekanite/README.md

 Searching the logs
 ------------
 Search support is pretty simple at the moment.
-You have two options -- a simple telnet-like interface, and a browser-based interface.
+You have two options -- a simple telnet-like interface, and a browser-based query interface.

 ### Telnet interface